MModding/mmodding.github.io/docs/_posts/2024-04-30-blog-introduction.markdown

 - We can't write very long messages.
 Pretty annoying when we want to write big messages.
 - We can controll the website user-interface, contrary to Discord's one.
 - We can classify our posts with tags, allowing you to understand what are the main ideas of them.
-- We can use attachments in a better way, spreading them into the post instead of just having all of them at the bottom of message.
+- We can use attachments in a better way, spreading them into the post instead of just having all of them at the bottom of the message.

 As you can see, the post display is still a bit weird, but we will enhance it in order to have a better website look in the future.